gradle/gradle/design-docs/model-rules-dsl.md

 - Replace `$('path')` with `$.path`
 - Update user guide to mention syntax
 - Update samples to use this syntax
-- TBD: Handle case where path traverses an unmanaged element, eg `$.tasks.compileJava.destinationDir`

 ### Test cases

 - Cannot use `$` expressions in non-transformed closure.

+### Backlog

+- Handle case where path traverses an unmanaged element, eg `$.tasks.compileJava.destinationDir`

 ## Story: DSL rule configures elements of ModelMap